Melissa Doyle: After Sunrise

 It was revealed in August 2013 that Doyle would present a new national bulletin of Seven Afternoon News at 4pm on weekdays with former Today Tonight host Matt White, as well as a new national bulletin Seven News at 7 on Seven's digital channel 7two.
 This bulletin was discontinued in May 2014.

 Doyle began presenting Seven News at 7 on 12 August and Seven Afternoon News on 19 August.
 Doyle also hosted the first debate of the 2013 Federal Election between Labor leader and then Prime Minister Kevin Rudd and Liberal leader Tony Abbott, on 7two on 11 August.
 She was also a part of the 2013 federal election broadcast with Chris Bath, Mark Riley and Matt White.

 In December 2013, Doyle co-hosted Carols in the Domain with Matt White.

 In June 2015, it was announced that Doyle would replace Chris Bath on Sunday Night and Seven News Sydney due to Bath's resignation from the Seven Network.
 Doyle signed off from Seven Afternoon News for the last time in late July.

 In August 2016, it was announced that Doyle would move into a new expanding role as host and senior correspondent on Sunday Night.
 As a result of Melissa's new position Michael Usher replaced her on Seven News Sydney.

 In October 2019, Sunday Night was cancelled and it was announced Doyle would remain with the Seven Network in a variety of news reading roles.

 In March 2020, Doyle joined Michael Usher to host Seven News: The Latest throughout the COVID–19 crisis.
 She subsequently became the permanent Monday presenter of the bulletin.
 Melissa remained in this role until August.

 In August 2020, Doyle announced that she would be leaving the Seven Network after 25 years with the network.

-In July 2022, It was announced Doyle would return to the Seven Network to host the reboot of This is Your Life.
+In July 2022, it was announced Doyle would return to the Seven Network to host the reboot of This is Your Life.
 The first episode, which aired on 24 July 2022, featured Olympic swimmer Ian Thorpe.

+In March 2025, it was announced that Doyle would co-host the Seven Network's House of Wellness alongside Shane Crawford.
+Airing every Friday, the show combines discussions, humour, and wellness advice, featuring a dynamic lineup of experts, personalities, and special guests.